Epitech-Nantes-Tek3/R-Type/README.md

 ## Prerequisites

-To test our R-Type project, you will need CMake 3.17.0 Compiler.
+To build our R-Type project, you will need CMake 3.17.0 Compiler.

 ## Build the program

-You will build the program with the following command :

 On Linux :

+You may use the build.sh or the following commands :

 ```bash
     cmake -B ./build -DCMAKE_BUILD_TYPE=Release
     cmake --build ./build
 ```

 On Windows :

+* You may use the build.bat or the following commands :

 ```bash
     mkdir build
     cd build